sokaRepo/bugbounty/README.md

 ```
 ### Features
 * Authentication with username/[sha1]password stored in database (default: admin/admin)
+* Bug Bounty programs scrapped from Vuln-Lab, BugCrowd, HackerOne and BountyFactory
 * Add bounty in database (click on the pink (+) button)
 * Switch bounty's status (click on the status: (Open) | (Close) )
 * Edit bounty's data